SteveGilham/altcover/docs/PowerShell-integration.md

 ```

 #### `-ReportFormat <ReportFormat>`
-Generate the report in the specified format (NCover or the default OpenCover)
+Generate the report in the specified format (NCover, JSON or the default OpenCover)

-Possible values: NCover, OpenCover
+Possible values: NCover, OpenCover, Json

 ```
 Required?                    false